unslyu/MagicalAI/README.md

-Really simple code that remebers how happy you are.
+Really simple code that remembers how happy you are.